Slab leaks are hard to notice, but it is crucial to address them immediately after detecting them.

-Slab leak can stem from different places and normally it’s difficult to predict without specialized tools.
-A technician can quickly pinpoint the source and offer a solution before your home’s foundation is damaged.
+Slab leaks can stem from different places, and normally it’s difficult to predict without specialized tools.
+Let one of our technicians can pinpoint the source and offer a solution before your home’s foundation is damaged.

 It is impossible to know if there was an improper installation of your pipes until you encounter a problem with it.
 But it is important to have it immediately resolved by an expert the soonest to avoid getting more damage from it.

-In order to be able to closely examine a leak within the slab, a technician may need to jackhammer through the slab.
-When the plumber does this they can accurately know the leak source and have the needed copper pipes replaced.
-This may be the cheapest type of fix that can be done to it.
+In order to be able to closely examine a leak within the slab, our technicians may need to jackhammer through the slab. to determine the source of your leak and replace the copper pipes.